Menu

 1. Set reaction bounds and targets: Depending on the outcome of each GPR evaluation, reaction bounds are adjusted to reflect the condition-specific metabolic state.

-The result is a context file (JSON) that contains:
+The result is a context table that contains:

 • The list of reactions in the model